mantielero/nimdocs/docs/about.md

 # About
-This document is based on https://nim-lang.org/documentation.html
+This document is just a copy from Jan'23 of Nim's manual taken from https://nim-lang.org/documentation.html

+So don't use me.
+Go to the original source of data.

 This documents are created using [mkdocs](https://www.mkdocs.org/).